 Pros and cons of retraction cord

-Typically, state regulations specify course, exam and/or credential qualifications for dental assistants to place retraction cord.
-Assistants who place cord are familiar with the product's advantages and disadvantages.
+Typically, state regulations allow only certified dental assistants to place retraction cord.
+Assistants who place cord are familiar with the product’s advantages and disadvantages.
 While a one- or two-cord technique can be very effective in retraction itself, there are sometimes unintended consequences to this procedure that can cause discomfort for a patient or damage the tissue.
 A study has shown that retraction cords can cause injury to the gingival sulcular epithelium, and that improper handling of cords can contribute to issues, including gingival recession and marginal exposure of the restoration.

 Placing cord correctly requires significant practice and skill, and it is often recommended that the practitioner wear loupes in order to be as precise as possible.
 As we know, even when cord is placed correctly it can sometimes harm tissue, and in some cases it can cause a visible bruise.
 In other cases the damage may be very hard to detect visually, but as study data shows, physical manipulation of the tissue can cause abrasion and pain for the patient.
 Many periodontists prefer to avoid cord for these very reasons.
 A final drawback to cord is that the placement procedure can be time consuming.